 Table 35 shows the production of new study materials published since 1994/95.
 In general, the pace of producing study materials is rather slow and decreasing.
 Taking into account the increased enrolment and new academic programmes that are increasingly introduced, some, intervention is clearly called for in order to increase the production of study materials.
-In the academic year 2013/14, only Faculty of Arts and Social Sciences and Faculty of Science and Technology and Environmental Studies respectively managed to publish 3 and 4 study materials.
+In the academic year 2014/15, only Faculty of Arts and Social Sciences and Faculty of Science, Faculty of Education and Technology and Environmental Studies respectively managed to publish 4, 1 and 3 study materials.